farsightsec/axa/README.md

 * `libaxa`: middleware for AXA protocol including connection and encapsulation/decapsulation
 * `sratunnel`: a tool that copies remote SIE data to the local network
-* `sratool`: a debuging interface to exercise and examine AXA protocol operations
+* `sratool`: a debugging interface to exercise and examine AXA protocol operations

 The `sratunnel` source code is intended as a working example of calling